shi-jiaming01/A-Comparative-Study-of-Caching-Approaches-for-Symbolic-Regression-via-Genetic-Programming/README.md

 ## Features

-* Implementation of multiple cache replacement strategies
+* Implementation of multiple caching strategies
 * Benchmarking of:

   * Overall runtime